April 22nd, 2021

 Thankfully, companies like Google and Apple have stepped up their security game, and developed better ways to help people protect their sensitive information.
-Here, our tech experts explain two factor authentication and how you can use it to make sure your information is secure.
+Asurion Experts help our millions of customers to get the most out of their tech, appliances and connections.
+Here, they explain two-factor authentication and how you can use it to make sure your information is secure.

 When you enable two-factor authentication, you'll have two steps to complete when you sign in to your account from a new device: